olgapombo/olgapombo.github.io/teaching_doctoral_program.md

-## University of Lisbon, Faculty of Sciences
+## Faculty of Sciences University of Lisbon

 #### Master in History and Philosophy of Science (*Department of History and Philosophy of Science* - leaflet [here](https://ciencias.ulisboa.pt/sites/default/files/fcul/dep/sahfc/doc/dossier%20mestrado%202011-12.pdf))